Bobby Dodd Stadium: Notable games

 September 2, 2006: #2 Notre Dame 14, Georgia Tech 10 A prime time game in front of a national audience on ABC, the Jackets played toe to toe with the second-ranked Irish but fell just short in a 14–10 defeat.
 College Gameday came to Atlanta earlier that day.
-The storyline of a top five Irish squad going up against the Jacket's Calvin Johnson, who at the time was the best college wide receiver in the nation, intrigued the nation.
+The storyline of a top five Irish squad going up against the Jacket's Calvin Johnson, who at the time was the best college wide receiver in the nation, intrigued sports fans.
 A crowd of 56,680 squeezed into the stadium, which is the largest crowd in the current configuration of Bobby Dodd Stadium.

 November 1, 2008: Georgia Tech 31, #16 Florida State 28 Prior to the November 1 meeting between FSU and Georgia Tech, Bobby Bowden was undefeated against Georgia Tech.
 Florida State Coach Bobby Bowden had never lost to Georgia Tech in 12 meetings.
 The last time Georgia Tech defeated Florida State in football was in 1975.
 During Paul Johnson's first year as head coach, Georgia Tech had a 6–2 record going into the game.
 Georgia Tech fell behind by a touchdown twice in the first quarter, but pulled ahead in the 2nd quarter to finish the first half leading 24–20.
 A third-quarter touchdown put Tech up 31–20, but Florida State rallied, scoring a touchdown and converting on the two-point attempt to come within three points.
 On their final drive Florida State drove down to inside the five-yard line.
 Florida State running back Marcus Sims received the handoff and was headed for the end zone, but was met by Georgia Tech freshman, Cooper Taylor, son of former Tech QB Jim Bob Taylor.
 The football was knocked loose into the end zone and recovered by Tech freshman Rashaad Reid to secure the victory for the Jackets.
 Fans swarmed the field after witnessing their team snap a 12-game losing streak to the Seminoles, Tech's longest to any modern team.